opendnssec/opendnssec-manual/wiki/opendnssec14-ksmutil.md

     ods-ksmutil key purge

-Remove keys that are in the "Dead" state from the repository and from the enforcer DB
+Remove keys that are in the `Dead` state from the repository and from the enforcer DB

 **Options**